Traverse22 in Brno, Czechia

 The next conference that I'll discuss has a bit of a different setup from Traverse and TBEX, but is one that I would recommend, not based on my personal experience (I've never been), but on the experiences and reviews of those who have attended them.
 It actually has two separate experiences to it; Nomadbase, which is the event on land and Nomad Cruise, which is the event at sea.

 Nomadbase is a multi-functional conference that was founded by Johannes Voelkner, a digital nomad from Germany.
 Nomadbase consists of live events that take place in different parts of the world, always in fascinating, exotic locations.
 Previous Nomadbase events have been held in Playa Del Carmen, Mexico (NBL Mexico), Primošten, Croatia (NBL Croatia), Cape Town, South Africa (NBL Africa) and other locations.
-Last year there was a Bali Reunion (Feb.).
+2023 there was a Bali Reunion (Feb.).

 Nomadbase events typically consist of about 7 days of conference networking, speaking sessions, skill-sharing workshops, paid (& free) adventure excursions, a welcome session that includes drinks and registration and a closing ceremony.
 Every Nomadbase event is unique and has a similar setup that is familiar with all of them, but also has new elements to all of them that make them different.

 Since I've never attended a Nomadbase, I can only go by hearsay and available online resources but I'll be honest when I say that I've never heard anything negative about these events.
 Many people have attended them and it seems that there is nothing but positive reviews, at least that's all I'm seeing and hearing.
-I've considered attending one before, I thought about attending the Croatia event a couple of years ago but since I was already registered for 6 travel conferences for 2022, I figured I'd just wait and sign up for one another year.
+I've considered attending one before, I thought about attending the Croatia event three years ago but since I was already registered for 6 travel conferences for 2022, I figured I'd just wait and sign up for one another year.

 Here is a promotional trailer taken directly from the website...